nrfconnect/sdk-nrf/applications/serial_lte_modem/doc/slm_description.rst

    This option specifies the password to use for anonymous login on an FTP server.

-.. option:: CONFIG_SLM_TCP_PROXY
+.. option:: CONFIG_SLM_MQTTC - MQTT client support in SLM

-   This option enables additional AT commands for using a TCP proxy service.
+   This option enables additional AT commands for using the MQTT client service.

-.. option:: CONFIG_SLM_UDP_PROXY
+.. option:: CONFIG_SLM_HTTPC - HTTP client support in SLM

-   This option enables additional AT commands for using a UDP proxy service.
+   This option enables additional AT commands for using the HTTP client service.

-.. option:: CONFIG_SLM_NATIVE_TLS

-   This option enables using Zephyr's mbedTLS.
-   It requires additional configuration.
-   See :ref:`slm_native_tls` for more information.

 Additional configuration
 ========================